lefos987/generator-ghurt/angular/README.md

 ```

 ### dist/
-Public folder of the app, where all your final html/js/css and assets will be, ready to be served.
+Public folder of the app, where all your final html/js/css and assets will live, ready to be served.
 This folder contains subfolders:

  - vendor: the bower folder, you can find the bower.json in it (all the bower dependencies will be installed here)
  - assets: where you can set your app assets (fonts, pictures, svg..)